konstantinullrich/oxen-wallet/README.md

-# Loki Wallet
+# Oxen Wallet

-The Loki Wallet is a Fork of the Cake Wallet.
+The Oxen Wallet is a Fork of the Cake Wallet.

 ## Build